 Gastroscopy is a procedure that involves passing a thin flexible tube into the upper gastrointestinal tract (oesophagus, stomach and duodenum) to allow examination of the area.
 The tube is about the thickness of your little finger.
 The tube contains a fibre-optic light and a camera.
 The inside of the upper gastrointestinal tract can be viewed on a video screen.
 This procedure also allows the removal of polyps (small benign growths), injection of bleeding blood vessels, the taking of tissue samples (biopsies) for examination by a pathologist, and dilatation of strictures in the oesophagus.

 Gastroscopy is a relatively safe procedure, although complications can rarely occur.
-Complications are more common where a therapeutic procedure is performed such as dilatation of a stricture in the oesophagus, removal of polyps (polypectomy) from the stomach or biopsies taken.
+Complications are more common when a therapeutic procedure is performed such as dilatation of a stricture in the oesophagus, removal of polyps (polypectomy) from the stomach or biopsies taken.
 These may include:

 - Excessive bleeding